bCommonsLAB/CommonKnowledgeScout/docs/guide/faq.md

 # FAQ

-## Warum sehe ich keine Bibliothek?
+## Why don't I see a library?
-Prüfe `/settings` → Bibliothek und `/settings/storage`.
-Mindestens eine Bibliothek muss aktiv konfiguriert sein.
+Check `/settings` → Library and `/settings/storage`.
+At least one library must be actively configured.

-## Wie wechsle ich die Bibliothek?
+## How do I switch libraries?
-Im Header die Bibliothek auswählen (Dropdown).
-Alternativ URL-Parameter `?activeLibraryId=...` einmalig setzen.
+Select library in header (dropdown).
+Alternatively, set URL parameter `?activeLibraryId=...` once.

-## Warum startet die Transkription/Transformation nicht?
+## Why doesn't transcription/transformation start?
-Fehlende Konfiguration oder Berechtigungen.
-Prüfe Event-Monitor auf Fehlermeldungen und `/settings/secretary-service`.
+Missing configuration or permissions.
+Check Event Monitor for error messages and `/settings/secretary-service`.

-## Wo sehe ich den Fortschritt von Jobs?
+## Where do I see job progress?
-Im `/event-monitor`.
-Dort Batches/Jobs filtern, Details anschauen und ggf. neu starten.
+In `/event-monitor`.
+There you can filter batches/jobs, view details, and restart if needed.

-## Unterstützte Dateiformate?
+## Supported file formats?
-Audio (z.
-B. MP3/WAV), Bilder (PNG/JPG), PDF, Markdown/Text.
-Für weitere Formate siehe Konzepte oder Release Notes.
+Audio (e.g., MP3/WAV), Images (PNG/JPG), PDF, Markdown/Text.
+For additional formats see Concepts or Release Notes.